-Because of the nature of the health risk constituted by skin sensitisation which is a non threshold endpoint, exposure to DMFu should be avoided whenever it is possible.
-For this reason, no safe level (DNEL) can be derived even though a concentration of 0.1 mg/kg seems to be protective as no health effects have been reported at this level (see Section B.5.11).
+Because of the nature of the health risk constituted by skin sensitisation, exposure to DMFu should be avoided whenever it is possible.

+The limit value of 0.1 mg/kg is derived, based on both the toxicological data and the analytical feasibility.
+This concentration of 0.1 mg/kg is assumed not to induce sensitisation in naïve individuals, nor elicitation in those already sensitised to DMFu, irritation or contact urticaria (see Section B.5.11) although some uncertainty is caused by not knowing if there are people more inherently sensitive than those so far exposed to DMFu and whether the sensitivity might be further increased by more frequent exposure situations.
 At a concentration of 1 mg/kg or above, which was measured in many different articles across the EU, there is clearly a risk of skin irritation and skin sensitisation.